-As a business owner, you may operate a Licensed Child Care Facility.
-The space utilized, either on-site or remotely located, must be dedicated to child care and meet the Child Care Licensing Regulations as outlined in NMAC 8.16.2.
-Licensure can support the costs associated with providing child care to your employees.
-Becoming licensed will open workplace morale by reducing child care related stressors on employees.
+Providing child care for employees who are simultaneously on the premises can be considered an extended benefit to your employees.
+This could reduce family related sick time, increase productivity, and improve workplace morale by reducing child care related stressors on employees.
 This also affords parents the ability to spend more time with their children throughout the day - allowing active engagement in their child's education, monitor the care of their child(ren), assist with any issues arising related to their child, and have more interaction and relationship with the person providing care for the child(ren).